w3c/web-locks/EXPLAINER.md

 For the purposes of this proposal:

  * Separate user profiles within a browser are considered separate user agents.
- * A [private browsing](https://en.wikipedia.org/wiki/Privacy_mode) session is considered a separate user agent.
+ * A [private mode](https://github.com/w3ctag/private-mode) browsing session is considered a separate user agent.

 Pages and workers (agents) on a single [origin](https://html.spec.whatwg.org/multipage/origin.html#concept-origin) opened in the same user agent share a lock manager even if they are in unrelated [browsing contexts](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context).